ttma1046/Algorithms-CC/src/tree/Vertical_Order_Traversal_of_a_Binary_Tree_987.md

 However, to maintain the elements in order, each insertion operation in heap would take `\mathcal{O}(\log N)` time complexity.
 In other words, one can consider the heap data structure as another form of sorting, which amortizes the cost of sorting operating over each insertion.

-One could apply the head data structure to replace the sorting operation here, which could make the code more concise.
+One could apply the **heap** data structure to replace the sorting operation here, which could make the code more concise.
 But this is not the main point here.

 >That being said, one thing that we can do is to reduce the scope of sorting, by **partitioning** the list of coordinates into subgroups based on the `column` index.